laravel/docs/notifications.md

         $notification->markAsRead();
     }

+However, instead of looping through each notification, you may use the `markAsRead` method directly on a collection of notifications:

+    $user->notifications->markAsRead();

-You may also use a mass-update query to mark all of the notifications as read:
+You may also use a mass-update query to mark all of the notifications as read without retrieving them from the database:

     $user = App\User::find(1);

     $user->notifications()->update(['read' => true]);

-Of course, you may `delete` the notifications to remove them from the table:
+Of course, you may `delete` the notifications to remove them from the table entirely:

     $user->notifications()->delete();